Phallus: Psychoanalysis

-The symbolic version of the phallus, a phallic symbol is meant to represent male generative powers.
+The symbolic version of the phallus, a phallic symbol, is meant to represent male generative powers.
 According to Sigmund Freud's theory of psychoanalysis, while males possess a penis, no one can possess the symbolic phallus.

 Jacques Lacan's Ecrits: A Selection includes an essay titled The Signification of the Phallus in which sexual differentiation is represented in terms of the difference between "being" and "having" the phallus, which for Lacan is the transcendent signifier of desire.
 Men are positioned as men insofar as they wish to have the phallus.
 Women, on the other hand, wish to be the phallus.
 This difference between having and being explains some tragicomic aspects of sexual life.
-Once a woman becomes, in the realm of the signifier, the phallus the man wants, he ceases to want it, because one cannot desire what one has, and the man may be drawn to other women.
-Similarly, though, for the woman, the gift of the phallus deprives the man of what he has, and thereby diminishes her desire.
+Once a woman becomes, in the realm of the signifier, the phallus the man wants, he ceases to want it because one cannot desire what one has, and the man may be drawn to other women.
+Similarly, though, for the woman, the gift of the phallus deprives the man of what he has and thereby diminishes her desire.

 Norbert Wiley states that Lacan's phallus is akin to Durkheim's mana.

 In Gender Trouble, Judith Butler explores Freud's and Lacan's discussions of the symbolic phallus by pointing out the connection between the phallus and the penis.
 They write, "The law requires conformity to its own notion of 'nature'.
 It gains its legitimacy through the binary and asymmetrical naturalization of bodies in which the phallus, though clearly not identical to the penis, deploys the penis as its naturalized instrument and sign".
 In Bodies that Matter, they further explore the possibilities for the phallus in their discussion of The Lesbian Phallus.
 If, as they note, Freud enumerates a set of analogies and substitutions that rhetorically affirm the fundamental transferability of the phallus from the penis elsewhere, then any number of other things might come to stand in for the phallus.
+In further critiques of the phallus, Lili Hsieh reverted Judith Butler's metaphysics of the phallus in psychoanalytic feminism, proposing that "feminism will also inspire psychoanalysis to rework its metaphysical theory of femininity" by equating vagina to Freud's notion of "penis envy", with referral to Michel Foucault's criticism that psychoanalysis normalizes and objectifies modern sexuality.

 Modern use of the phallus

-The phallus is often used to advertise pornography, as well as the sale of contraception.
+The phallus is often used for advertising pornography, as well as the sale of contraception.
 It has often been used in provocative practical jokes and has been the central focus of adult-audience performances.

 The phallus had a new set of art interpretations in the 20th century with the rise of Sigmund Freud, the founder of modern psychoanalysis of psychology.
 One example is "Princess X" by the Romanian modernist sculptor Constantin Brâncuși.
 He created a scandal in the Salon in 1919 when he represented or caricatured Princess Marie Bonaparte as a large gleaming bronze phallus.
 This phallus likely symbolizes Bonaparte's obsession with the penis and her lifelong quest to achieve vaginal orgasm.